What it means to speak in tongues.

 The words ‘uttered’ will, without a doubt, be a one-on-one and personal message to the listening person.
 (The Spirit will have placed the message in the gifted person’s mind to be spoken.)
 The person receiving it will know exactly what it means and … trust me on this … they will know WHO created the message (i.e. the Lord).
 I cannot imagine any outcome other than they will be ‘rattled’ to the core by what has just happened to them!

-To those of us, who do not possess this gift of tongues, there is no real belief building evidence available to us when we hear it uttered by others.
+To those of us, who do not possess the ‘plain old’ gift of tongues, there is no real ‘belief building’ evidence available to us.
+That is when we do hear it ‘uttered’ by others.
 We cannot, I guess, even know whether the person uttering in tongues is faking it.
-Of course, if we are on the receiving end of the foreign language version, well, that would be a ‘brain snapper!’
+Of course, if we are on the receiving end of the foreign language version, well, that could be a ‘brain snapper!’

 But, if any of us do receive the gift, after being touched (filled or anointed) by the Spirit, well … the incredible special-ness of it would be impressed on us eh?

 So, in itself, tongues as normally heard in church services in the movement, when experienced in isolation from any other Holy Spirit stuff, may not offer any solid evidence of God’s presence.
 And that particularly applies to beginner Christians or unbelievers.
 But, on the other hand, when ‘genuinely’ spoken in a fellowship it should have significance to anyone who has spent time in the ‘movement’ during the past.
-It normally indicates that other gifts, which can more readily demonstrate God’s presence, are available there.
+It normally indicates that other gifts, which can more readily demonstrate the Spirit’s presence, are available there.

 Other ‘gifts’, that are more likely to ‘rock your socks’ are described, with examples, in other articles within this “Gifts of the Spirit” subsection of the website.
+Please see the Menu Bar above.

-The following article, “Is this Spirit stuff real?” actually provides the results of my overall evaluation of gifts, and the sensations of being touched by the Spirit.
-Hopefully you the reader can use it to guide you in your own analysis.
+The following article, “Is this Holy Spirit stuff real?” actually shows the results of my overall evaluation of gifts, and the sensations of being touched by the Spirit.
+Hopefully you the reader can use it to guide you in your own analysis and evaluation within the movement.